input-output-hk/Certification-working-group/CIP - CTI/CIP-Cardano-Threat-Intelligence.md

 ### Definitions

-**Vulnerability**: In the context of this CIP, a vulnerability refers to a specific flaw or weakness in the design, implementation, or configuration of the Cardano blockchain platform.
-It represents a potential security risk that, if successfully exploited, may result in unauthorized access, data breaches, financial loss, or disruption of services.
+**Vulnerability**:  In the context of this CIP, a vulnerability refers to any specific flaw or weakness in the design, implementation, or configuration of the Cardano blockchain platform or any associated decentralized applications (DApps) within the Cardano ecosystem.
+It encompasses potential security risks that, if successfully exploited, may lead to unauthorized access, data breaches, financial loss, or service disruptions.
 Vulnerabilities require immediate attention and remediation to prevent potential exploitation and protect the security and integrity of the Cardano ecosystem.

 **Weakness**: A weakness, in the context of this CIP, refers to an inherent limitation, deficiency, or susceptibility within the Cardano ecosystem that may impact its security or performance.
 Unlike vulnerabilities, weaknesses may not present an immediate or exploitable risk.
 However, they still require attention to prevent future vulnerabilities from emerging or to optimize the overall security and performance of the Cardano ecosystem.